 When adult teeth are coming through: some tips

-Your child might find chewing is more difficult when her teeth are loose or missing, but she still needs to eat healthy foods.
+Your child might find chewing is more difficult when their teeth are loose or missing, but your child still needs to eat healthy foods.

 It’s important to keep up your child’s teeth-brushing routine, taking extra care around the loose teeth or sensitive areas.
 But let loose teeth fall out on their own.
 If you try to pull out a tooth before it’s ready to fall out, it can injure the gums and nearby teeth.
 This can cause pain and infection.